2014 Indian general election

 General elections were held in India in nine phases from 7 April to 12 May 2014 to elect the members of the 16th Lok Sabha.
-With 834 million registered voters, they were the largest-ever elections in the world until being surpassed by the 2019 elections.
-Around 23.1 million or 2.7% of the total eligible voters were aged 18–19 years.
+With 834 million registered voters, they were the largest-ever elections in the world until being surpassed by the 2019 election.
+Around 23.1 million or 2.71% of the total eligible voters were aged 18–19 years.
 A total of 8,251 candidates contested the 543 elected Lok Sabha seats.
-The average election turnout over all nine phases was around 66.40%, the highest ever in the history of Indian general elections.
+The average election turnout over all nine phases was around 66.40%, the highest ever in the history of Indian general elections until 2019 election.